 NH District 4

-Senator David Watters is serving his second term as the state Senator from District 4 that covers Barrington, Rollinsford, Somersworth and his hometown of Dover.
+Senator David Watters is serving his third term as the state Senator from District 4 that covers Barrington, Rollinsford, Somersworth and his hometown of Dover.

 For the 2014-15 legislative session, his committee assignments include Education and Transportation.
 Sen. Watters understands the need for priorities and intends to make jobs, education, the environment and historical preservation his focus for the next two years.